See More About: ,

 2. When the menu opens, click on All Programs

-run elevated command prompt in windows 7 a Run Elevated Command Prompt in Windows 7
+How to Run Elevated Command Prompt in Windows 7

 3. When the All Programs list appears, click to expand the Accessories folder.